rust-lang/core-team/minutes/core-team/meetings.md

 * 2019-07-03 - Discussed sensitive topics during the entire meeting.
 * [2019-07-10](https://youtu.be/tnUxXDIxpRk)
 * 2019-07-17 - Only a few people were able to attend so nothing substantive was discussed.
+* 2019-07-24 - Meeting cancelled due to a number of conflicts.
+* 2019-07-31 - Did not record due to technical difficulties.
+* 2019-08-07 - Discussed sensitive topics during the entire meeting.